Are you sure you want to go to Brussels?

 Do not get a sim card in Belgium.

-First, it is the most expensive country in Europe for communication.
+First, it is the most expensive country in Europe for communication (probably in the world too).
 Second, it’s a huge pain.

 - If you order online, you will have to wait three days